Skip to main content

 Elaborate

-• Watch the CBS "Real Food" segment on aeroponics, How Aerofarms' Vertical Farms Grow Produce
+• Watch the CBS "Real Food" segment on aeroponics, How Aerofarms' Vertical Farms Grow Produce.

 • After the lesson, have students think critically about what they have learned about aeroponic farming as they watch the TEDx video Turning Water Into Food.
 Have students answer the questions on the Turning Water into Food Video Guide as they watch the video.
 After the video, engage in an informal discussion about the following topics: